 American manners also extend to the way in which they interact.
 Eye contact is mandatory during all meetings, and reflects a desire for openness.
 Small talk is the way most relationships begin.
-Americans avoid talking politics or religion, unless they know the leanings of their company; this way, no one can be offended.
+Americans avoid talking politics or religion, unless they know the ideas of their company; this way, no one can be offended.

-Conversely, the Americans are noted for their blunt, to the point way of doing business.
+Conversely, the Americans are noted for going straight to the point.
 In some cultures this could be thought of as rude, but in the US niceties are not necessary.
 Time indeed is money, so there is no beating around the bush in American business.